Neurodiversity - ADHD/ASD/AuDHD Coaching

-I provide therapeutic coaching for individuals who identify as neurodivergent, including those with ADHD, autism spectrum differences, or other forms of neurodiversity.
+I provide coaching for individuals who identify as neurodivergent, including those with ADHD, autism spectrum differences, or other forms of neurodiversity.
 My work is grounded in a relational and pluralistic approach that respects the uniqueness of each person's experience.

 Coaching can be beneficial to those who are wired to think outside of the box.
 There are many benefits to thinking differently but there can also be challenges that can be explored and navigated within a structured coaching conversation.